data-mermaid/mermaid-api/src/api/ingest/README.md

 - `many`: is always True and if a dictionary is passed to `data`, it will be wrapped in a list.
 - `instance`: is not implemented.
 - `project_choices`: pre-fetched choices that require a project id, example: ProjectProfile choices.
+- `error_row_offset`: An offset to add to $row_number value in formatted validation errors.
+Default: 1

 ### Other